f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab6.rst

 **Navigation:** Click Finished.

-On Windows jumpbox

-Close the Browser window to dvwa.com
+On the jumpbox, close the Browser tab to dvwa.com.

-Open a new web browser tab and access the virtual server.
+Open a new web browser tab and access the virtual server again:

 URL: https://dvwa.com

 **Credentials: admin\/password**

 |image266|